 Services for Students with Disabilities

-Students with disabilities will find many special services at Shoreline Community College.
+Students with disabilities will find many Student Support Programs at Shoreline Community College.
 Please note: some services may require up to six weeks prior notice.

 - Assistance with administration of exams and other testing accommodations